Financial-Times/upp-provisioners/README.md

 ## Base uri where your unit definition file and service files are expected to be.
 export SERVICES_DEFINITION_ROOT_URI=https://raw.githubusercontent.com/Financial-Times/up-service-files/master/

 ## make a unique identifier (this will be used for DNS tunnel, splunk, AWS tags)
 export ENVIRONMENT_TAG=

 ## Comma separated list of urls pointing to the message queue http proxy instances used to bridge platforms(UCS and coco).
-Optional, defaults to Prod UCS proxy: https://kafka-proxy-iw-uk-p-1.glb.ft.com,https://kafka-proxy-iw-uk-p-2.glb.ft.com
+## This should always point at Prod - use separate service files to bridge from Test into lower environments.
-export BRIDGING_MESSAGE_QUEUE_PROXY= #[Optional]
+export BRIDGING_MESSAGE_QUEUE_PROXY=https://kafka-proxy-iw-uk-p-1.glb.ft.com,https://kafka-proxy-iw-uk-p-2.glb.ft.com

-##Comma separated username:password which will be used to authenticate(Basic auth) when connecting to the cluster over https.
+## Comma separated username:password which will be used to authenticate(Basic auth) when connecting to the cluster over https.
-Lastpass: CoCo Basic Auth
+## See Lastpass: 'CoCo Basic Auth' for current cluster values.
 export CLUSTER_BASIC_HTTP_CREDENTIALS=

-##Gateway content api hostname (not URL) to access UPP content that the cluster read endpoints (e.g. CPR & CPR-preview) are mapped to.
+## Gateway content api hostname (not URL) to access UPP content that the cluster read endpoints (e.g. CPR & CPR-preview) are mapped to.
-##The default is prod DNS name given by Mashery but if we are creating a cluster not for prod then some different DNS name may be required, e.g. test.api.ft.com or some such
+## Prod: api.ft.com
+## Pre-Prod: test.api.ft.com
-export API_HOST=api.ft.com
+export API_HOST=
 ```